 While designing your website or any other internet platform, ask yourself the following questions.

-Design is a spontaneous phenomenon and requires to stay updated as per the likes and preferences of your audience.
-Once you notice that your visitors react very pleasingly to the web experience, it may be time you focus on other factors like SEO, Social Media and lead generation strategies for your business.
+Design is a spontaneous phenomenon and requires staying updated as per the likes and preferences of your audience.
+Once you notice that your visitors react very positively to the web experience, it may be time you focus on other factors like SEO, Social Media, and lead generation strategies for your business.